cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 7/15/2020

 The TitleSummarySlug and Tags editor now have validation error and warnings (only warning is in tags) for some validation (the slug is unique validation is not run at the moment to avoid issues with performance and/or more complicated issues of caching/delay bindings/etc).
 Working on this triggered a number of changes tightening up validations and some additional tests.

+Removed ObservableRangeCollection - this has been great for me in XamarinForms but I ran into some issues in WPF, potentially fixable but as with every time I have tried extensions of ObeservableCollection in the past it seems easier just to deal with the threading than work around...

+Removed the last of the older Event Notification code that is now switched to TinyIpc and at the same time move the Image Content Editor over to the ImageGeneration.

+Rewrote the DataNotification code in Photos - basically I had realized in previous work that the update code I initially wrote assumed 100% in order no error transmission and event creation from the sender - which even for small single app messaging seems improbable to be always true so code is rewritten to honor delete vs update/create but in all cases to check first for the GUI contents and update as needed.
+I anticipate all the lists moving to this style but for now testing in Photos.

 7/14/2020